artiso-solutions/samples/LiveUpdate/Readme.md

 #####Batch Update:
-1. Leave application open and run bin\Client\ExecuteUpdate.bat Service Updated
+1. Leave application open and run bin\Client\ExecuteUpdate.bat
-	* Service Version 2.0.0.0 is started
+* Service is updated to Version 2.0.0.0
-Client Updated
-	* Count is displayed
-	* Count Big is displayed
-	* Count Small is displayed
+* Client is updated to Version 2.0.0.0 (Count, Count Big and Count Small is diplayed)

 #####Manual Update:
 1. Copy (bin\PendingUpdates\ServiceHost\ServiceV2 to bin\ServiceHost\Service2)